Essay

 What the press says about it

-– December 2008 “Yesterday, at dinner parties, we talked seriously about politics and readily mocked religion.
-Today, it’s the opposite.
-For twenty years, universally, in the press, in publishing, Frédéric Lenoir has played the role of a pathfinder, tirelessly explaining to the French the importance of this religious fact for which their schools have completely unprepared them.
-Here he delivers his lessons without lessons on God, the sacred, ritual, salvation, deliverance, in a treatise, small in size, large in pedagogical talent, which covers centuries, mysteries, revelations and wisdoms to better answer a single set of anthropological questions: why, from the origins to the present day, such a permanence of the religious fact?
-In what way is it consubstantial with humanity?
-From prehistoric tombs to the diffuse spiritualities of the New Age , the director of Le Monde des religions does not avoid any difficulty, not hesitating to delve into the ambivalence of this fact, which must be thought of between transcendence and immanence, verticality and horizontality, communion and confrontation.
-In doing so, he shows how worship lies at the bottom of culture and deciphers in depth the metamorphoses of a phenomenon that is always equal and always changing.
-This is why we follow him in this great symbolic decryption that knows how to make accessible, between the abysses of belief and the sums of faith, the very vertigo of the inaccessible. » Jean-François Colosimo
+– December 2008 “Yesterday, at dinner parties, people spoke seriously about politics and readily mocked religion.
+Today, it’s the other way around.
+For twenty years, Frédéric Lenoir has played a pioneering role in the press and publishing world, tirelessly explaining to the French the importance of religion, a subject for which their schools have left them completely unprepared.
+Here, he offers his lessons—without the lectures—on God, the sacred, ritual, salvation, and deliverance, in a treatise, small in size but grand in its pedagogical skill, that spans centuries, mysteries, revelations, and wisdom traditions to better answer a single set of anthropological questions: Why, from its origins to the present day, has religion persisted so long?
+In what way is it consubstantial with humanity?”
+From prehistoric tombs to the diffuse spiritualities of the New Age , the editor of Le Monde des Religions (The World of Religions) doesn't shy away from any difficulty, readily exploring the ambivalence of this phenomenon, which must be considered in terms of transcendence and immanence, verticality and horizontality, communion and confrontation.
+In doing so, he shows how worship lies at the heart of culture and deciphers in depth the metamorphoses of a phenomenon that is both ever-present and ever-changing.
+This is why we follow him in this grand symbolic analysis, which manages to make accessible, between the abysses of belief and the sums of faith, even the vertigo of the inaccessible. – Jean-François Colosimo

 Télérama

-– November 26, 2008 “The philosopher, journalist, and novelist Frédéric Lenoir is a formidable communicator.
-Proof of this is this ambitious work, which reads like a fascinating story, in which the most difficult concepts become crystal clear.
-The author covers the history of humanity and civilizations around the world, from prehistory to the present day, to trace the imprint of religious sentiment.
-It appears (among other things) that the birth and evolution of the gods are modeled on the birth and evolution of our societies, that if the first men who possessed nothing were the equals of natural spirits, their cultivating and sedentary successors of the Neolithic quickly began to believe in a goddess of Fertility who provided wealth...
-Founding funeral rituals, the anteriority of female divinities over male ones, the appearance of sacrifices of all kinds... everything becomes clear under the pen of the one who reads our human adventure as a progressive tearing away from nature, even if he paradoxically evokes the astonishing return of its cult via the reappearance of shamanism and its omnipresent spirits in our contemporary societies...
-After all, it is life, above all, which remains an enigma, concludes Frédéric Lenoir. » Fabienne Pascaud
+– November 26, 2008 “The philosopher, journalist, and novelist Frédéric Lenoir is a remarkable communicator.
+Proof of this lies in this ambitious work, which reads like a captivating narrative, where even the most complex concepts become crystal clear.
+The author delves into the history of humanity and civilizations throughout the world, from prehistory to the present day, to trace the imprint of religious sentiment.”
+It appears (among other things) that the birth and evolution of the gods mirror the birth and evolution of our societies; that while the first humans, possessing nothing, were the equals of nature spirits, their successors, the farmers and settled peoples of the Neolithic era, quickly came to believe in a fertility goddess who provided wealth… Foundational funeral rites, the precedence of female deities over male ones, the emergence of sacrifices of all kinds… everything becomes clear under the pen of this author who interprets our human adventure as a gradual separation from nature, even as he paradoxically evokes the astonishing return of its worship through the reappearance of shamanism and its omnipresent spirits in our contemporary societies… After all, it is life itself, above all, that remains an enigma, concludes Frédéric Lenoir. – Fabienne Pascaud

 La Croix